karansampath/karansampath.com/content/interests/_index.md

 ---
-description: "Here are a list of my interests"
+description: "What I get upto in my free time"
 title: "Interests"
 ---

 # Hiking and Mountaineering